gh4-io/MarkPrint/docs/templates.md

 ### 2. Workspace State (Remembered)

-If no `layout_template` in front matter, MarkPrint checks workspace state for last selection for that file.
+If no `pipeline_profile` (or `layout_template`) exists in front matter, MarkPrint checks workspace state for the last selection for that file.

 ### 3. QuickPick (First Time)